-- Students are generally issued infractions for disrespect, defiance, teasing, technology abuse, or not being prepared for class. - After three infractions in a given quarter a student will serve a one-hour detention after school.
+- Students are generally issued infractions for disrespect, defiance, teasing, technology abuse, or repetitively not being prepared for class. - After an infraction is given, the teacher emails a copy of the infraction to parents or guardians as a form of communication and documentation. - After three infractions in a given quarter a student will serve a one-hour detention after school.
 Multiple infractions and detentions can result in suspension. - Infractions are not cumulative from quarter to quarter.
-A trend of infractions from quarter-to-quarter will be used in determining steps of disciplinary procedures.
+A trend of infractions from quarter to quarter will be used in determining steps of disciplinary procedures.